 9. Apex Legends

-Another battle royale, Apex Legends comes from Respawn Entertainment, the team behind the epic Titanfall series.
-Set in that same universe, Apex Legends introduces a wide character roster with futuristic weapons and all manner of abilities, from healing and traversal to the all-out offensive.
+Apex Legends is one of the most popular live service shooters out there and comes from Respawn Entertainment, the team behind the epic Titanfall series.
+Set in that same universe, Apex Legends includes and ever-growing, diverse character roster with futuristic weapons and all manner of abilities.
+Healing robots, portable black holes, mounted miniguns, and much more can all be found among the legends’ kits.

 10. Rainbow Six Siege